bocaletto-luca/BootableUSB/README.md

 Please note that you should have the necessary privileges to format the USB drive.

-## Author

-- **Author:** Luca Bocaletto

-For more information, issues, or contributions, please visit the project's [repository](https://github.com/elektronoide/bootable-usb-creator).

 *Disclaimer: Be cautious when using this script, as it may modify your storage devices.
 Ensure that you have a backup of important data on your USB drives before creating a bootable USB.*
 Per ulteriori informazioni, problemi o contributi, visita il [repository](https://github.com/elektronoide/bootable-usb-creator) del progetto.